 The keto diet consists of 5% carbs, 20% protein, and 75% good fats (avocados, coconut oil, MCT oil, nuts, seeds, etc), and there is no room for sugar, which is a good thing.
 But when it comes to satisfying the sweet tooth, it gets a little tricky.
 This is where my Rum in de Coconut Keto cookies come into play.
 They are quick to make and satisfy my longing heart for a little sweet bite.
 But I know what you’re thinking…they look like a biscuit!
 But I guarantee you they suffice just fine for a sweet treat.

 Make sure your shredded coconut is unsweetened.
 You don’t want to sabotage yourself before they even get into the oven!
 There are several alternative sweeteners, but not all are good for you.
 You should know by now that anything containing aspertame, Splenda, Sweet-n-Low and Equal are cancer causing agents. so please stay away from these.
 One sugar alternative on the market is erythritol, often packaged as Swerve or Pyure.
-Is it safe?
-Here is a great article by the WellnessMama on Erythritol; Is it a Safe or Healthy Sugar Alternative?
+But is it safe?

 Should You Use Erythritol?

 “Unless a person has digestive problems like IBS, SIBO, or other bad reactions, using erythritol as a treat once in a while may be okay.
 Just make sure it’s certified organic and gluten-free.”
 In order to choose for yourself, click on her link above to read the whole article.
 I did use 2 Tablespoons of Swerve in this recipe, which comes out to less that one teaspoon per cookie, but you could always substitute Stevia if that is preferred.

 Making Rum in de Coconut Keto Cookies